annotation/text-fabric/docs/Api/App.md

     Hint: think of the `use {database}` statements in MySQL and MongoDb.

-    Without further arguments, this will set up an TF API with most features loaded.
+    Without further arguments, this will set up an TF core API with most features loaded, wrapped in an app-specific API.

     ??? abstract "Start up sequence"
         During start-up the following happens: